 The primary intuition of the algorithm is that we want to collect points in the sets R_i that are likely to be furthest neighbors of any query point.
 We know from our earlier experiments that points with high mean-centered norms are likely to be good furthest neighbor candidates.
 Thus, we start by selecting the highest-norm mean-centered point p_i as the primary point of the set R_i , and collect m points that are not too distorted by a projection onto the unit vector v_i which points in the direction of p_i .
-Any points that are not too distorted by this projection but not collected are ignored for future projections (line 18).
-In addition, points that lie within a cone pointing in the direction of v_i are also ignored (line 20).
-The value of $\pi/8$ was chosen for its decent empirical performance, but it would be reasonable to select different values.
+Any points that are not too distorted by this projection but not collected (because they were not in the top m scores in this projection) are ignored for future projections (line 18).